citta-lab/java/README.md

 ### 5. Composition & Encapsulation:

 In java we cannot do multiple inheritance and can only extend one super class, to avoid this people often use interface to overcome this problem.
 Also subclasses must declare super class constructors and has to pass all the required parameters.
 So developers often use class composition to have more flexibility in the code layer, Composition is nothing but calling different class object with in another class to process the required functionality.
 Encapsulation is hiding variable and/or method access to other class by declaring them `private`.
 The best example for encapsulation is `setter and getter class`.
 The below example covers both class composition and encapsulation,

+>To achieve encapsulation in Java, declare the class' variables as private and provide public setter and getter methods to modify and view the variables' values.

 5.1: What ?
 Lets create person class which should get instantiated if the `sex` is passed as an argument and if the `sex` is valid then we can let other classes to access the `processPerson` method to pass the age of the person and respond with the message. `Sex` class we should only take gender string as `male` or `female` and people shouldn't be allowed to set gender directly or age directly in `Person` class ( encapsulation in both case ).